melankorin/11ty-starter/README.md

 # melankorin's 11ty starter

+This is a simple (but complete) starter for my indie web art projects.
+Made for small projects, very highly opinionated, inspired by Jekyll.
+Guaranteed to give developers a headache, but it works fine for me!

+## Features

+- Liquid template code absolutely everywhere!
+- Either Sass or Tailwind, you get to choose!
+- A complete HTML boilerplate built-in!
+- An image optimization pipeline via shortcodes!
+- Handles YAML data files!
+- Date parsing filter powered by Luxon!
+- JavaScript bundling with esbuild!
+- Dynamically generated metadata!
+- Fetches the magical clanker repellant for you!
+- Cache busting and HTML minifcation with Gulp!

 ## CSS processor setup

 This starter lets you choose between **Sass** and **Tailwind** for your project.